johncarney/embrace/README.md

 ### Bracketing portions of text

-All of the Embrace methods accept a `pattern` parameters.
-If supplied, then only the matching portions will be bracketed.
+All of the Embrace methods accept a `pattern` parameter.
+If supplied, then only the matching portions of the string will be bracketed.

 ```ruby
 "the quick brown fox.".parenthesize                       # => "(the quick brown fox.)"